jamescooke/pyramid-london-talk/README.md

     pserve development.ini --reload

-And visit your local host. http://localhost:6543/
+And visit your local host. http://localhost:6543/ to see the URL dispatch in operation.

+In order to experiment with traversal, checkout the traversal branch:

+    git checkout traversal

+And `pserve` should reload with the updated code.